-Reinforcement of research methods and statistics with emphasis on conducting and evaluating controlled experiments.
+Introduction to research methods with emphasis on conducting and evaluating controlled experiments.
 Course includes practical experience in collecting data, computing statistical measures, and interpreting results.
-All students will individually write an APA-style research paper.
 Offered fall and spring semesters.

-Prerequisites: SOC 220, BSC 221; Must have a C or better in BSC 221.
+Prerequisites: SOC 220, BSC 221; Psychology majors must have a C or better in BSC 221.